zacharytruong/calculator-react/README.md

 Because the values of the `type` propety are constant based on the value of our button groups, we can set them as global value as `ACTIONS` object to reduce the manual spelling and human-error.

+### The reducer function
-### Here are the scenarios when user interacts with the calculator app controlled by our `reducer` function:
+Here are the scenarios when user interacts with the calculator app controlled by our `reducer` function:
 * User clicks on the numpad buttons:
     * The app will update the `currentOperand` value to the user's input by appending new input to the end of the `currentOperand`.
     * If the `currentOperand` is "0", and new user's input is also "0", the calculator app should not display "00" or "000" and so on; we discard the new input by returning the same `state` object.